UiL-OTS-labs/jspsych-uil-template-docs/README.md

 As a general 'guideline', we design templates in such a way, that the main experiment's file (index.html!) remains rather 'minimal'.
 That is: not too much lines of code that can be bundled functionally in a separate file and functional name.

 # Context and scope of current developments
 The first templates are developed for the liguistics master course [Experimental Design and Data Analysis (EDDA)](https://osiris.uu.nl/osiris_student_uuprd/OnderwijsCatalogusSelect.do?selectie=cursus&cursus=TLRMV16108&collegejaar=2020&taal=nl).
 Given this context, we've made the templates so that they behave quite similar to the traditional, lab-bound way that was used before, using [ZEP templates](https://www.beexy.nl/zep/wiki/doku.php?id=templates:lexical_decision).
-However, although JavaScript and ZEP may share some features (like coding syntax, code organisation), they are of course not the same and some concessions have been made.
+However, although JavaScript and ZEP may share some features (like coding syntax, code organisation), they are of course not the same.

 # List of jsPsych-based template repositories
 ###### (Developers: keep this list _updated_)